maxbossing/Minekraft/README.md

 it is set up as a platform-independent module that can be used by anyone.

 **Actively maintained Core Modules:**
-- Vanilla - The Base Module for all Minekraft modules
+- `Vanilla` - The Base Module for all Minekraft modules
-- Vanilla-config-konfig - A port of [btwonion's Konfig](https://github.com/btwonion/konfig), which per default only supports FabricMC but has been ported by the Minekraft team
+- `Vanilla-Config-Konfig` - A port of [btwonion's Konfig](https://github.com/btwonion/konfig), which per default only supports FabricMC but has been ported by the Minekraft team

 ### Platform Modules